 toy lines that he grew up playing with.

-sculpting, molding/casting, painting, and working directly with
+artwork, sculpting, molding/casting, painting, and serving a large

 Be sure to check out www.gentlegiantstudios.com